-Powered by .id - the population experts for Shellharbour City Council
+Powered by .id (informed decisions) for Shellharbour City Council

 In 2016, the dominant household type in Shellharbour City Council was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.

 Analysing the future household structure in Shellharbour City Council, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.